Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Intelligent Sampling for the Single Change Point Problem

-\end{theorem} \begin{proof} See Section \ref{sec:proofsingledistgeneral} in Supplement Part A where this is shown for a more general model. \end{proof} {\bf Computational gains:} The results above establish that the two stage procedure can, using a subset of the full data, be asymptotically almost as precise as employing the full dataset.
-In practice this allows for quicker estimation of big datasets without losing precision.
+\end{theorem} \begin{proof} See Section \ref{sec:proofsingledistgeneral} in Supplement Part A where this is established for a more general model. \end{proof} {\bf Computational gains:} The results above establish that the two stage procedure can, using a subset of the full data, be asymptotically almost as precise as employing the full data set.
+In practice this allows for quicker estimation of big data sets without losing precision.
 The first stage uses about $N_1 \sim N^\gamma$ points to perform least squares fitting of a stump model, and this step takes $O(N^\gamma)$ computational time.
 The second stage applies a least-squares fit of a step function on the set $S^{(2)}$, which contains $O(N^{1-\gamma+\delta})$ points and therefore uses $O(N^{1-\gamma+\delta})$ time.

 Hence, the two stage procedure requires order $N^\gamma \vee N^{1-\gamma+\delta}$ computation time, which is minimized by setting $\gamma=1-\gamma+\delta$, or $\gamma=\frac{1+\delta}{2}$.
 As $\delta$ tends to 0 (any small positive value of $\delta$ yields the above asymptotic results), the optimal $\gamma$ tends to $1/2$.
 Therefore, one should employ $N_1=\sqrt{N}$ at the first stage and the second stage sample should be all points in the interval $[\hat{\tau}^{(1)}_N-K_2\sqrt{N},\hat{\tau}^{(1)}_N+K_2\sqrt{N}]$, minus those at the first stage, where $K_2$ ensures that this interval contains $\tau$ with an acceptable high probability $1-\alpha$.
 If one knows the jump size $\Delta$, $K_2$ can be determined as the $1-\frac{\alpha}{2}$ quantile of the random variable $L_{\Delta/\sigma}$; in the realistic unknown $\Delta$ case, a lower estimate of $\Delta$ can yield a corresponding conservative value of $K_2$.